bdpgmbv/production-genai/README.md

 uv run jupyter lab
 ```

-Every notebook starts with a **Setup** cell (settings, client, helpers) and runs on its own.
+Every notebook runs on its own: the first cell only loads `.env` and picks the model.
 Running all of 0.1 costs about $0.03 in API calls.

 ## License